Orders with deposits paid by 24:00 on December 31 will continue to receive the same purchase subsidies as in 2022, said.

 (Image credit: CnEVPost)

-Xpeng Motors announced its pricing policy near the end of the year, with China's purchase subsidies for new energy vehicles (NEVs) expiring in one month.
+Xpeng Motors announced its pricing near the end of the year, with China's purchase subsidies for new energy vehicles (NEVs) expiring in one month.

 Orders with deposits paid by 24:00 on December 31 will continue to receive the same purchase subsidies as in 2022, Xpeng said in a statement posted on Weibo today.